sonuoha/BuildUSD/README.md

 Model offsets & anchoring
 - Stages stay in meters (metersPerUnit=1.0).
 - Iterator tessellation runs with use-world-coords=False; placements come from the iterator transform.
-- Per file we resolve a model offset from --anchor-mode: local -> Project/Base Point, site -> shared site point; converted to meters with basic unit scaling (m/mm/cm/dm).
+- Per file we resolve a model offset from --anchor-mode:
+  - local -> IfcSite.ObjectPlacement (meters)
+  - basepoint -> Project Base Point (PBP) if available, else Survey Point (SP), else no offset with a warning
+  - none -> no model-offset
 - The GeometrySettingsManager applies offset-type (default negative) to the raw offset and pushes the signed value into all ifcopenshell settings objects.
+- MapConversion grid rotation (when applicable) is applied via ifcopenshell model-rotation (quaternion), not USD XformOps.
 - Each IFC file gets its own resolved offset; offsets are not shared across files.

 Usage (VS Code)